Your resource for all things PitchBook

 Private debt vs private equity

-Debt and equity are two broad categories that make up the capital markets, and both are important components of financing companies—both public and private.
+Debt and equity are important components of financing public and private companies.
 A company’s capital structure will contain a mix of equity and debt to finance their operations.

 With private debt financing, ownership is retained by the company.
 However, they must sign a contract with the debt investor (or lender).
 As the borrower, the company is legally required to pay the lender.
-There’s no such guarantee of a return for equity investors.
-Because debt investors are more senior investors in the capital stack, they get paid out first in a workout.
-For these reasons, debt investing is typically seen as lower risk, lower return, and more stable from a cash flow perspective than equity investing.
+There’s no such guarantee of a return for private equity investors.
+Because debt investors are more senior investors in the capital stack, they get paid out first in a workout agreement or loan renegotiation.
+For these reasons, private debt investing is typically seen as lower risk, lower return, and more stable from a cash flow perspective than private equity investing.

-In equity financing, the investor receives partial ownership in the company they are providing financing to, and therefore, a claim to all future earnings.
-These claims are rewarded as dividends paid out to the equity investor or stockholder.
-Equity investing is lower in priority in case of a liquidation event, and it has the highest risk and highest cost.
+In private equity financing, the investor receives partial ownership in the company they are providing financing to, and therefore, a claim to all future earnings.
+These claims are rewarded as dividends paid out to the PE investor or stockholder.
+Private equity investing is lower in priority in case of a liquidation event, and it has a higher risk and higher cost.

 Debt facility